Diclofenac Sodium (dye-KLOE-fen-ak SOE-dee-um), Misoprostol (mye-soe-PROST-ol)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction (including asthma) to diclofenac, misoprostol, or similar medicines.
-Some other NSAID medicines are aspirin, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, Motrin®, or Votaren®.
-Some other prostaglandin medicines are alprostadil, epoprostenol, iloprost, latanoprost, Caverject®, Flolan®, Muse®, Prostin®, Ventavis®, and Xalatan®.
-Do not use this medicine if you are pregnant or are trying to get pregnant.
-You must be able to use birth control measures.
-Do not use this medicine right before or right after having a coronary artery bypass graft (CABG), a type of heart surgery.
+Do not use this medicine if you are pregnant, or have had an allergic reaction (including an asthma attack) to diclofenac, misoprostol, or similar medicines.
+Some other NSAID medicines are aspirin, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, or Voltaren®.
+Some other prostaglandin medicines are alprostadil, iloprost, latanoprost, Caverject®, Muse®, Prostin®, Ventavis®, and Xalatan®.
+Do not use this medicine right before or right after you have coronary artery bypass graft (CABG) surgery .

 How to Use This Medicine